GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 ## Testing the IPsec connection

 The IPsec tunnel can be tested from the router by using ICMP to ping a host on GCP.
-Be sure to use the `inside interface` on the ASR 1000.
+Be sure to use the `inside interface` on the ISR 4000.

-    cisco-asr#ping 172.16.100.2 source 10.0.200.1
+    cisco-isr#ping 172.16.100.2 source 10.0.200.1
     Type escape sequence to abort.
     Sending 5, 100-byte ICMP Echos to 172.16.100.2, timeout is 2 seconds:
     Packet sent with a source address of 10.0.200.1 !!!!!
     Success rate is 100 percent (5/5), round-trip min/avg/max = 18/19/20 ms

-## Troubleshooting IPsec on ASR 1000

-Please refer to the troubleshooting [ASR1k made easy](http://d2zmdbbm9feqrf.cloudfront.net/2017/usa/pdf/BRKCRS-3147.pdf) for

-* The ASR 1000 system architecture
-* IPsec Packet Flow
-* IPsec show command
-* Conditional feature debugging
-* Packet Tracer
-* IOS XE resource monitoring

 ## References

-Please refer to the following documentation for ASR 1000 Platform feature configuration guide and datasheet:
+Please refer to the following documentation for ISR 4000 Platform feature configuration guide and datasheet:

 * [Security for VPNs with IPsec](http://www.cisco.com/c/en/us/td/docs/ios-xml/ios/sec_conn_vpnips/configuration/xe-3s/sec-sec-for-vpns-w-ipsec-xe-3s-book/sec-cfg-vpn-ipsec.html)